-The EEPROM-2 array will leave the factory in the erased state: all addresses logic '1' and bit 4 of the EENVR2 register programmed to '1' such that the full array is available and unprotected.
+The EEPROM-2 array will leave the factory in the erased state.
+All addresses will be logic 1 and bit 4 of the EENVR2 register will be programmed to 1 such that the full array can be available and unprotected.

-The unprogrammed state is a logic 1.
-Programming changes the state to a logic 0.
+EEPROMThe unprogrammed state is a logic 1.
+Programming changes the stateProgrammingto a logic 0.
 Only valid EEPROM bytes in the non-protected blocks and EENVR2 can be programmed.
 It is recommended that all bits should be erased before being programmed.